Shra2703/Projects_in_ReactJS/README.md

 # Projects_in_ReactJS
 *_This is the projects in the ReactJS series where you will get (minor or major) exciting projects.
-From these projects I learned a lot these are (minor or major) projects but really exciting projects._*
+From these projects, I learned a lot these are (minor or major) projects but really exciting projects._*

 ## 👨Projects Name with github repo link 🔗 and live link.